oils-for-unix/oils/doc/oil-help.md

 Option in this group disallow problematic or confusing shell constructs.
 The resulting script will still run in another shell.

-    shopt --set strict:all  # set all options shopt -p strict:all     # print current state
+    shopt --set strict:all  # turn on all options shopt -p strict:all     # print their current state

 <h4 id="oil:basic">oil:basic</h4>